adzuci/TIPs/tips/tip-2-submitting-tips.md

 ## References and Notes

-If you need to incude any references, notes or URLs you can do so through this final section.
+If you need to include any references, notes or URLs, you can do so through this final section.